vCore420/vPodRetroPlayer/README.md

   - ◀ / ▶: previous/next track (logs a skip if before halfway).
 - **On Now Playing**: Like, Dislike, Shuffle, Queue view, Reset ratings for this track.
 - **Hot bar**: Shows time and play state; transient messages on track change.
+- **Smart Mix**: Endless adaptive queue; shuffle auto-disabled; next/prev uses the Smart Mix queue.
+- **Games**: Use disk buttons as indicated in each game; MENU exits and restores controls.

 ---